Edna Manley: Professional life (1960s) and The Bogle Statue

 Manley returned, in her personal carvings, to the animal sculptures that she did as a young woman.
-Norman Manley became ill in August 1968 with a respiratory illness, which got worse by 6 October. he had various illnesses such as his blood pressure was giving him problems.
-Edna Manley stated, " He woke at night with his first attack of cardiac asthma".
-In 1968, Edna Manley was commissioned to make a Mary where she captured emotion using geometry rather than facial expression and entitled it The Grief of Mary.
+Norman Manley became ill in August 1968 with a respiratory illness, which worsened by 6 October. he had various illnesses such as his blood pressure was giving him problems.
+Edna Manley stated: " He woke at night with his first attack of cardiac asthma."
+In 1968, she was commissioned to make a Mary where she captured emotion using geometry rather than facial expression and entitled it The Grief of Mary.
 Within a year of the completion of the work, by 1969, Edna Manley's husband (Norman Manley) had died on 2 September and buried at the National Heroes Park.
 After Norman Manley's death, Edna started her mourning period.
 He had helped Jamaica to achieve total independence from Britain and self-government by 1962.
 Manley's carvings during this period were very personal—-reflections on her husband's death, her pain, and sense of loss.
 She retreated to the mountains and created "Adios," a piece interpreted as lovers in a last embrace, and "Woman," an agonized woman in reclusion.
 Before Norman died, Edna created a small, rough clay study of an angel cradling a small figure in one of its wings upwards reaching for the heavens. it is as if she knew in her heart that he would die soon.
 The end of this grieving period was marked by her creation of the triumphant "Mountain Women".
 She had accepted the loss of her husband.
 "I felt that because my roots were here in Jamaica, I could survive," she told Americas.
 "It was my return to the world after that period of intense grief.

 After creating several more profound carvings, including "Faun", "Message" and "Journey", Manley gave her carving tools away to a young Jamaican sculptor and declared that she would never work with wood again.
 Instead, she worked with modeled terracotta or plaster casts.
 During the 1970s, the major themes of Manley's work were expressions of her "grandmother," or "old woman" image, of matriarchal society, and memories of her life with her husband Norman.